Quackery: India

-Hindustan Times reported in 2008 that there were more than 40,000 quacks practicing in Delhi.
-Many of them engaged in the trading of human organs including kidneys.
-The president of the Indian Medical Association (IMA) in 2008 stated "The central government does not appear serious about the problem of quackery.
-The state governments too are not framing any laws against them."
+In 2008, the Hindustan Times reported that some officials and doctors estimated that there were more than 40,000 quacks practicing in Delhi, following outrage over a "multi-state racket where unqualified doctors conducted hundreds of illegal kidney transplants for huge profits."
+The president of the Indian Medical Association (IMA) in 2008 criticized the central government for failing to address the problem of quackery and for not framing any laws against it.

 In 2017, IMA again asked for an antiquackery law with stringent action against those practicing without a license.
-As of 2021 the government of India is yet to pass an anti-quackery law.
+As of 2024, the government of India is yet to pass an anti-quackery law.

 Ministry of Ayush

 In 2014, the Government of India formed a Ministry of AYUSH that includes the seven traditional systems of healthcare.

-The Ministry of Ayush (expanded form Ayurveda, Yoga, Naturopathy, Unani, Siddha, Sowa-Rigpa and Homoeopathy), is purposed with developing education, research and propagation of indigenous alternative medicine systems in India.
+The Ministry of Ayush (expanded from Ayurveda, Yoga, Naturopathy, Unani, Siddha, Sowa-Rigpa and Homoeopathy), is purposed with developing education, research and propagation of indigenous alternative medicine systems in India.
 The ministry has faced significant criticism for funding systems that lack biological plausibility and are either untested or conclusively proven as ineffective.
 Quality of research has been poor, and drugs have been launched without any rigorous pharmacological studies and meaningful clinical trials on Ayurveda or other alternative healthcare systems.

 There is no credible efficacy or scientific basis of any of these forms of treatment.
 A strong consensus prevails among the scientific community that homeopathy is a pseudo-scientific, unethical and implausible line of treatment.
 Ayurveda is deemed to be pseudoscientific.
 Much of the research on postural yoga has taken the form of preliminary studies or clinical trials of low methodological quality; there is no conclusive therapeutic effect except in back pain.
 Naturopathy is considered to be a form of pseudo-scientific quackery, ineffective and possibly harmful, with a plethora of ethical concerns about the very practice.

 Unani lacks biological plausibility and is considered to be pseudo-scientific quackery, as well.